 Agency revenue can potentially invite higher risks.
 When your agency earns more, the chances of errors and mistakes can also increase.
-This can lead to higher frequency of lawsuits from unhappy clients if you’re not consistent with the quality of your service.
+This can lead to a higher frequency of lawsuits from unhappy clients if you’re not consistent with the quality of your service.

 Past claims history is an important factor in deciding the price of your E&O coverage.
-If your agency is one that frequently faces multiple lawsuits, you could end up paying higher insurance rates.
+If your agency frequently faces multiple lawsuits, you could end up paying higher insurance rates

 Note: According to The Hartford, the average cost of E&O insurance usually amounts to $500 to $1,000 per employee annually.

 Additional Coverage to Pair With E&O Insurance for Agencies

 While E&O insurance protects your agency from lawsuits, it isn’t an all-encompassing policy.
 It doesn’t offer adequate protection against situations that aren’t relevant to professional errors.
-As an insurance agency, you should consider the following policies:
+As an insurance agency, you should also consider the following policies:

 General Liability Insurance

-The policy covers any relevant expenses that involve customer property damage, injuries, as well as slander.
+The policy covers any relevant expenses that involve customer property damage, injuries, and slander.
 General liability insurance also covers legal defense costs related to client property damage or injuries.

 Worker’s Compensation Insurance

-This policy covers the medical expenses and lost wages of an employee if they suffer an injury on the job in such a way that they are unable to continue their work.
+This covers the medical expenses and lost wages of an employee if they suffer an injury on the job and are unable to continue their work.
 Workers compensation insurance policy is mandatory in most states for all types of businesses.

 Business Owner’s Policy (BOP)

-This policy is a bundle policy that combines a general liability insurance along with commercial property insurance.
-It provides coverage against any damage to your business client due to your actions.
-Furthermore, business owners policy also covers for any damage to the business property due to covered natural disasters such as fire, rain, and lightning to name a few.
+This is a bundle policy that combines a general liability insurance along with commercial property insurance.
+It provides coverage against any damage to your clients due to your actions.
+Furthermore, business owners policy also covers any damage to the business property due to natural disasters such as fire, rain, and lightning, to name a few.

 Employee Practices Liability Insurance (EPLI)

-EPLI is a type of addition you add along with your E&O policy.
-Employment practices liability insurance covers agencies against situations involving unfair conduct.
-This includes situations such as unfair treatment, wrongful termination, sexual harassment allegations, discrimination, and such.
+Employment practices liability covers agencies against situations involving unfair conduct.
+This includes situations such as unfair treatment, wrongful termination, sexual harassment allegations, and discrimination.

-What Are Some of The Common Claims For E&O Insurance?
+What Are Some Common Claims For E&O Insurance?